Ground-based optical observation of satellites during local daytime is now possible thanks to Numerica’s daytime satellite tracking technology.

 - Collects 15 GB/minute & applies image processing algorithms that fuse the data to reduce noise to near theoretical limits

-- Trial satellite observation data available from integration of the daytime tracking systems with the broader Numerica Telescope Network (NTN) comprised of more than 130+ optical sensors spanning 20+ sites worldwide
+- Trial satellite observation data available from the integration of the daytime tracking systems with the broader Numerica Telescope Network (NTN) comprised of more than 130+ optical sensors spanning 20+ sites worldwide